blevesearch/bleve/index/firestorm/firestorm.md

 #### Term Field Iteration

 - Acquire indexState.docIdNumberMutex for reading:
-- Get copy of: (it is assumed some COW datastructure is used)
+- Get copy of: (it is assumed some COW datastructure is used, or MVCC is accomodated in some way by the impl)
     - maxReadDocNumber
     - inFlightDocIds
     - deletedDocIdNumbers